 This policy will be reviewed every 4 years.
 It may also be reviewed and updated as necessary if legislation requires it; or when Council's related policies, functions, structure or activities change; or when technological advances or new systems change the way that Council manages Public Art.
 The policy may be revoked at the expiration of twelve months after the declaration of the poll for the next general NSW local government election, unless Council updates or revokes it sooner.

-Note: The next general local government election is expected to be held in September 2024

-Reviews of the effectiveness of this policy could include the following:
+Note: The next general local government election is expected to be held in September 2028 Reviews of the effectiveness of this policy could include the following:

 Performance indicator Data source(s)

+Strategic Directions Public Art Strategy

 Community Concerns Council records

 Customer Feedback Survey Responses Surveys

 The effectiveness of the policy will be measured by; Level of awareness of and implementation of the policy by community and staff.
 Satisfaction in the project implementation of the process.
 Evaluation of individual projects.
 Public sentiment about public art in the Shire Internal review by staff.
-This would include all staff involved in producing public art works Public Art Advisory Committee
+Coordinator Creative Arts Development